sammaji/hono-server-cache/README.md

-# hono-server-cache-middleware
+# hono-server-cache

 `hono-server-cache-middleware` makes it easier to implement server side caching and invalidation in your [hono](https://hono.dev/) application.
 It is different from the [cache middleware](https://hono.dev/docs/middleware/builtin/cache) provided by hono.

-# hono-server-cache

-A lightweight and flexible server-side caching middleware for Hono applications.
-This package provides an easy way to implement response caching and cache invalidation strategies.

 ## Features